cakephp/docs/en/views/cells.rst

 =================

 Cells are ideal for building reusable page components that require interaction with models, view logic, and rendering logic.
 A simple example would be the cart in an online store, or a data-driven navigation menu in a CMS.

 Cells also provide a lightweight replacement for ``requestAction()``.
-Because cells do not dispatch sub-requests they sidestep all of the overhead associated with ``requestAction()``.
+Because cells do not dispatch sub-requests, they sidestep all of the overhead associated with ``requestAction()``.

 Creating a Cell